pikalab-unibo-students/master-thesis-dizio-ay2324/docs/metrics.md

 Where:
 - TPR_privileged = P(Ŷ=1|Y=1, S=privileged) is the true positive rate for the privileged group
 - TPR_unprivileged = P(Ŷ=1|Y=1, S=unprivileged) is the true positive rate for the unprivileged group

+This measures whether qualified individuals (Y=1) have equal chances of receiving positive predictions (Ŷ=1) regardless of their protected attribute status.

 ### Interpretation and Value Range